-If there is a reason you cannot wear a face covering in compliance with this policy, contact your HRBP.
+If there is a reason you cannot wear a face covering please contact your supervisor or HR Business Partner.

-- Do not touch your eyes, face or mouth, even when wearing gloves.
+- Avoid touching your eyes, face or mouth, even when wearing gloves.

 - Use disinfecting wipes to clean surfaces before contact and tools after use.